songtaohe/Sat2Graph/README.md

 --------------------- | -------------
 80-City Global  | Trained on 80 cities around the world.
 This model is 2x wider than the 20-city US model.
 20-City US  | Trained on 20 US cities.
 This is the model evaluated in our paper.
-20-City US V2 | Trained on 20 US cities.
+20-City US V2 | Trained on 20 US cities at 50cm resolution.
+This is an experimental model.
+Global-V2 | Trained on 80 cities at 50cm resolution.
+When apply this model to a new place, it takes around 17 seconds for the server to download the images and takes another 30 seconds for inference (1km by 1km).
 This is an experimental model.

 # Usage
 ## Download the Dataset and Pre-Trained Model